cuongndc9/graphql-kafka/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "People who are crazy enough to think they can change the world, are the ones who do." - Rob Siltanen
+> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
 <!-- INSPIRATIONAL_QUOTE_END -->